chirag127/6th-Sem-CN-Computer-Networks/practicle/6/experiment 5-15 by chirag singhal.md

 The aim of this experiment is to write a Java program that simulates the PING command.

+## Theory

+The ping command is a Command Prompt command used to test the ability of the source computer to reach a specified destination computer.

 ## Algorithm

 1. Start the program.